this-vijay/this-vijay.github.io/outreach.md

-The talk is partly based on the book <i>The Heart of Mathematics</i> by Ed Burger and Michael Starbird, and the images in my worksheet copied directly from there.
+The talk is partly based on the book <i>The Heart of Mathematics</i> by Ed Burger and Michael Starbird, and the images in my worksheet are copied directly from there.
 <hr>

 ## Untangling a knot, with numbers!